Cece545/580.430.SP25_G10_Valsartan/README.md

 1. Ensure that MATLAB and R are installed with necessary toolboxes and libraries.
 2. Navigate to the `PKPD driver case` folder and run `driver_case.m` to generate required data and figures.
 3. Move to the `PopPK` folder to run population pharmacokinetics simulations and sensitivity analysis.
-4. Execute `app.r` in the `sys_pharm_g10` folder to launch the ShinyApp for interactive exploration.

-### Contact:
-For further inquiries or issues, please contact Cecelia Zhang.